Awizp/Product-preview-component/README.md

 This component responsive for any devices started with Mobile first approach.

+Then I used display: flex method to align card at center of the page

+I used <picture> tag to change two images between page width ranges.

 Colours I selected from colorhunt.io site

 Languages I used for this component,